Challenges in the Life of Lane Kiffin in a Detailed Timeline

 Resilience and perseverance in the journey of Lane Kiffin.
 A timeline of obstacles and growth.

-In 2011, the BCS stripped USC of the 2004 title following the NCAA sanctions.
-Although the BCS title was revoked, USC still retains the 2003 and 2004 AP National Championships.
+In 2004, the BCS stripped USC of its title, though USC still retained the 2003 and 2004 AP National Championships.

-On January 25, 2008, it was reported that Al Davis, the Raiders' owner, tried to force Lane Kiffin to resign after his first season ended with a 4–12 record, but Kiffin refused.
+On January 25, 2008, ESPN NFL analyst Chris Mortensen reported that Al Davis tried to force Lane Kiffin to resign after his first season ended with a 4-12 record.
+Kiffin refused to comment.

-On September 15, 2008, it was reported that Al Davis was unhappy with Lane Kiffin and intended to fire him.
+On September 15, 2008, NBC Sports reported that Al Davis was unhappy with Lane Kiffin and intended to fire him.

 September 30, 2008: Kiffin Fired by Raiders

-On September 30, 2008, Lane Kiffin was fired by Al Davis over the telephone, who called Kiffin a "flat-out liar".
+On September 30, 2008, Lane Kiffin was fired by Al Davis over the telephone.
+Davis called Kiffin "a flat-out liar" and said he was guilty of "bringing disgrace to the organization."

-In June 2010, the NCAA imposed sanctions against the USC football program due to a "lack of institutional control" following a four-year investigation into Reggie Bush's acceptance of financial benefits.
-The sanctions included a two-year postseason ban, the loss of 30 scholarships over three years, and the vacating of all wins in which Bush participated as an ineligible player.
+In June 2010, the NCAA imposed sanctions against the USC football program due to a "lack of institutional control" following an investigation into Reggie Bush's acceptance of financial benefits.
+The sanctions included a two-year postseason ban, the loss of 30 scholarships, and the vacating of wins in which Bush played, including the 2005 Orange Bowl.

 June 2010: NCAA Declares Bush Ineligible